Strain-Engineered Widely-Tunable Perfect Absorption Angle in Black Phosphorus from First-Principles: conclusion

 We have studied the absorption of electromagnetic energy for a semi-infinite strained bulk black phosphorus layer that is deposited on a metallic substrate.
 Using the density functional theory of electronic structure, we obtained the dielectric response tensor of black phosphorus subject to compressive and tensile strains along principal crystallography directions.
 The permittivity along the direction normal to the black phosphorus layer was found to exhibit multiple epsilon-near-zero conditions in a large frequency range by applying appropriate strain.
 Incorporating the calculated permittivity tensor, we solved Maxwell's equations for the electromagnetic modes, demonstrating that the exertion of strain can switch the direction of electromagnetic wave energy flow within the black phosphorus layer.
 The applied strain was demonstrated as an effective control knob for tuning the optical and electronic properties of black phosphorus, resulting in efficient control of the absorption of an incident electromagnetic wave with a largely tunable angle.
 Considering spatially nonuniform strain profiles along the direction normal to the black phosphorus layer, we showed that the application of strain can produce near perfect absorption of the incident wave.
 The presented results open up new avenues for the practical use of coherent and perfect absorption over a wide range of incident angles, frequencies, and layer thicknesses.

 \acknowledgments The DFT calculations were performed using the resources provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway.
-Part of the calculations were performed using HPC resources from the DOD HPCMP.
-K.H. is supported in part by ONR and a grant of HPC resources from the DOD HPCMP.
+Part of the calculations were performed using HPC resources from the DOD High Performance Computing Modernization Program (HPCMP).
+K.H. is supported in part by the NAWCWD In Laboratory Independent Research (ILIR) program and a grant of HPC resources from the DOD HPCMP.